 For a baby/child size, chain 25, for a teen/adult size, chain 30.

 ROW 1: Starting in the 4th chain from the hook, work a DC into each chain (YO, insert your hook, YO and pull up a loop, YO and pull through two loops, YO and pull through remaining two loops).
 Chain 2 and turn.

 ROW 2: Work a WDC in each space across the row (make sure the last WDC is between the last stitch and the turning chain of the previous row.)
 Chain 2 and turn.

 Repeat row 2 until the length measures 3 inches less than your head circumference.
-Here is a chart for average head sizes in case you can’t measure in person:

 When you reach your desired length, fold in half and slip stitch the sides together (you can also cut a really long tail and sew them together if that’s easier).

 After you put the sides together, cut a long tail that you can use to sew the ends together and turn the headband inside out so the seam is on the inside.